 Further reading: Should I Fund My Business With a Business Loan, or a Personal Loan?

-What interest rate should I expect?
+What interest rates and fees should I expect?

 The more stable and reliable your business, the better your interest rate (since you’re less of a risk to the lender).
 Less stable businesses will face steeper rates.